DebonairSM/job-apply/README.md

 ## How It Works

 **Search Profiles**
-Choose from 9 pre-configured profiles with tailored Boolean searches and smart scoring:
+Choose from 9 pre-configured profiles with tailored Boolean searches and smart scoring.

+Want to create your own profile?
+See [`docs/PROFILE_CREATION_GUIDE.md`](docs/PROFILE_CREATION_GUIDE.md) for the complete process.

 | Profile | Focus | Best For |
 |---------|-------|----------|